2009 Texas Rangers season

-The Texas Rangers 2009 season was the 49th in franchise history and the team's 38th year in Arlington, Texas.
+The 2009 Texas Rangers season was the 49th of the Texas Rangers franchise overall, their 38th in Arlington as the Rangers, and their 16th season at Rangers Ballpark in Arlington.

 2009 signified the continuation of a strategy implemented by General Manager Jon Daniels in the summer of 2007.
 The plan to improve the club emphasized the acquisition and development of prospective talent within the Rangers' organization.
 Several young players such as shortstop Elvis Andrus, outfielder Julio Borbon, and pitchers Derek Holland and Tommy Hunter made their big league debuts in 2009 after spending time in the Rangers' minor league system.
 Ranked as the #1 farm system by Baseball America prior to the start of the season, the organization began the season with several of its heralded prospects still in the minor leagues.
 Emergence of these prospects on the Major League level gave the franchise and its fan base a brighter hope for the future, in line with the objective of competing for the American League West title in 2010 and beyond.

 Notable performances from several core players as well as a well-coached pitching staff contributed to a greatly improved record and allowed the Rangers to compete for the division and wild card playoff berths well into the final weeks of the season.
 The Rangers finished the season with an 87–75 record, clinching their first winning season since 2004.